-During the period under review, May 1, 2023, through April 30, 2024, the CTCAC made 17 appointments.
-The CRU reviewed three of those appointments to determine if the CTCAC applied salary regulations accurately and correctly processed employees' compensation, which are listed below:
+During the period under review, November 1, 2023, through April 30, 2024, the CSC, OEPM, and CAAM made nine appointments.
+The CRD reviewed two of those appointments to determine if the CSC, OEPM, and CAAM applied salary regulations accurately and correctly processed employees' compensation, which are listed below:

-Classification Appointment Type Tenure Time Base Salary (Monthly Rate) Associate Governmental Program Analyst Certification List Permanent Full Time \$5,684 Staff Services Analyst (General) Certification List Permanent Full Time \$4,726 Staff Services Analyst (General) Certification List Permanent Full Time \$4,726
+Classification Appointment Type Tenure Time Base Salary (Monthly Rate) Associate Governmental Program Analyst Certification List Permanent Full Time \$5,518 Custodian Supervisor I Certification List Permanent Full Time \$3,557

-IN COMPLIANCE FINDING No. 6 SALARY DETERMINATIONS COMPLIED WITH CIVIL SERVICE LAWS, BOARD RULES, AND CALHR POLICIES AND GUIDELINES correctly determined employees' anniversary dates ensuring that subsequent merit salary adjustments will satisfy civil service laws, Board rules and CalHR policies and guidelines.
+IN COMPLIANCE FINDING No. 7 SALARY DETERMINATIONS COMPLIED WITH CIVIL SERVICE LAWS, BOARD RULES, AND CALHR POLICIES AND GUIDELINES

-The CRU found no deficiencies in the salary determinations that were reviewed.
-The CTCAC appropriately calculated and keyed the salaries for each appointment and
+The CRD found no deficiencies in the salary determinations that were reviewed.
+The CSC, OEPM, and CAAM appropriately calculated and keyed the salaries for each appointment and correctly determined employees' anniversary dates ensuring that subsequent merit salary adjustments will satisfy civil service laws, Board rules and CalHR policies and guidelines.

-3 "Rate" is any one of the salary rates in the resolution by CalHR which establishes the salary ranges and steps of the Pay Plan (Cal.
+5 "Rate" is any one of the salary rates in the resolution by CalHR which establishes the salary ranges and steps of the Pay Plan (Cal.
 Code Regs., tit.
 2, section 599.666).